(Originally posted for Christmas 2004)

 He told me he was lost and asked for directions to a certain address.
 I told him that he missed his mark by a mile and a half and asked him where his car was.
 He said he was walking.

 I invited him in and sat a chair for him by the warm air from the furnace vent.
 He was shivering uncontrollably, a faint whiff of alcohol was on his breath.
-I asked if I could fix him something to eat and he refused but accepted a cup of coffee.
+I asked if I could fix him something to eat.
+He refused but accepted a cup of hot coffee.

 My wife talked to him as he warmed himself and I could hear him speak as I prepared his fresh coffee.